internetarchive/fatcat/guide/src/data_model.md

 ## Controlled Vocabularies

-Some individual fields have additional contraints, either in the form of pattern validation ("values must be upper case, contain only certain characters"), or membership in a fixed set of values.
+Some individual fields have additional constraints, either in the form of pattern validation ("values must be upper case, contain only certain characters"), or membership in a fixed set of values.
 These may include: